Kanaries/pygwalker/docs/JUPYTER_EXTENSION_ROADMAP.md

   replacement.
 - Typecheck/build both the existing frontend and the extension.
 - Run existing Python tests relevant to `pyg.walk()`/anywidget.
-- Add a JupyterLab 4 browser smoke test for the complete journey, or, if browser automation is blocked by the local host, record a deterministic manual test script and the exact blocker.
+- Add JupyterLab 4 and Notebook 7 browser smoke tests for the complete journey, or, if browser automation is blocked by a local host, record a deterministic manual test script and the exact blocker.
 - Document local install, link, launch, and uninstall commands for the POC.

 Checkpoint: a new contributor can reproduce the full journey from the documentation, and